leighbadua/fintech_finder/README.md

 Fintech_finder via Streamlit

+User can scroll through the given fintech candidates in the main window and determine which fintech professional they would like to work with.

 ![streamlit_main](https://user-images.githubusercontent.com/96001018/168468902-918008c2-de86-424d-be0b-781138c7e35f.jpg)

+The user can select the fintech from the dropdown box, and enter the number of hours in which they would need the person's service.

-Example of a transaction
+Example of a transaction shown below:

 ![sidebar_1](https://user-images.githubusercontent.com/96001018/168524705-fdb9f846-3630-4c68-b9d9-637a8ca9830b.jpg)

-Account balance in Streamlit sidebar
+Account balance in Streamlit sidebar once transaction is made.

 ![streamlit_sidebar_balance](https://user-images.githubusercontent.com/96001018/168524728-c30546a3-ac9c-4ee4-b24c-949a720ba315.jpg)